Why Study Engineering?

 How to Get Started in Engineering at SRJC

 Make a commitment to be persistent along what is sometimes a complicated and challenging path.
 SRJC academic counselors can guide you to completing your math placement and generating an education plan.
 We offer Engr 10 Intro to the Engineering Profession to help you learn more about the fields of engineering and the universities you might attend.
-Visit the Transfer Center and check Guides For Transfer in Specific Majors and ASSIST to review the transfer requirements for specific universities and majors.
+Visit the Transfer Center and check ASSIST to review the transfer requirements for specific universities and majors.
 Most of all, take ownership of your education.

 More info on the Engineering Associates of Science Degree.

 Engineering Transfer Program Coordinator: Vince Bertsch